apache/spark/TESTING.rst

       ./scripts/ci/ci_run_kubernetes_tests.sh TEST [TEST ...]      - runs selected kubernetes tests (from kubernetes_tests folder)
       ./scripts/ci/ci_run_kubernetes_tests.sh [-i|--interactive]   - Activates virtual environment ready to run tests and drops you in
       ./scripts/ci/ci_run_kubernetes_tests.sh [--help]             - Prints this help message

+You can also run the same tests command with Breeze, using ``kind-cluster test`` command (to run all kubernetes tests) and with ``kind-cluster shell`` command you can enter interactive shell when you can run tests.

 Typical testing pattern for Kubernetes tests